sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 Reactive programming is also known as non-blocking I/O, but it is not the same thing.
 Reactive programming has these characteristics:

- * It uses a central event loop to dispatch control.
+ * It uses a central event loop to dispatch control,
- * It uses run-to-completion, i.e. there is no preemption.
+ * It uses run-to-completion, i.e. there is no preemption,
+ * And most often, it is implemented with thread sharing.

 # Present Day and Reactive Programming (Javascript and Go)